guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 #### Concepting
 ##### Goals
+The concept and vision we want to make is a very long term one, futuristic and sci-fi like, but concrete.
+After getting answers on the research questions we’ll be able through brainstorming and testing to form a future vision.
+We’ll have to find a way on how to communicate the concept and vision.

 ##### Possible hazards
+No inspiration, tunnel vision, too complex ideas, but none of these hazards should be a big deal as long as we get feedback from others.

 ##### Tasks
 Based on our research we are going to create a vision which takes into account the needs of the intended uses.

 After distilling our vision from the research we have to make the vision concrete by making a proper concept and a visualisation of the concept.
 The concept should be easy to understand by others with little knowledge on the subject.

 ##### Guido
 I would like to create a new habit for myself, using paper more often.
 I think that especially in our field of work you can look at computer screens too much.
 By approaching the same subject on paper I think I could come up with new ideas I wouldn't have come up with otherwise.